LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 Encryption
 **********

-Lasso provides a set of data encryption methods which support the most commonly used encryption and hash functions used on the Internet today.
-These encryption methods make it possible to interoperate with other systems that require encryption and to store data in a secure fashion in data sources or files.
+Lasso provides a set of data encryption methods which support the most common encryption and hash functions used on the Internet today.
+These encryption methods make it possible to interoperate with other systems that require encryption and to store data in a secure fashion within data sources or files.

 Lasso has built-in methods for the BlowFish encryption algorithm and for the SHA1 and MD5 hash algorithms.

-Lasso's cipher methods provide access to a wide range of industry standard encryption algorithms.
+Lasso's cipher methods provide access to a wide range of industry-standard encryption algorithms.
 The `cipher_list` method lists which algorithms are available on your system and the `cipher_encrypt`, `cipher_decrypt`, and `cipher_digest` methods allow values to be encrypted, decrypted, or digest